 |Short-Term Debt||United States Equestrian Federation Credit Card||None||None||0% for 6 months||12.99% - 22.99% (V)|

 All of these no transfer fee credit cards require good or excellent credit for approval.
 So you may want to check your latest credit score for free on WalletHub before you apply.

-Finding the right plastic for a balance transfer isn’t as simple as picking the no balance transfer fee credit card with the lowest APR.
+Furthermore, it’s important to note that finding the right plastic for a balance transfer isn’t as simple as picking the $0 balance transfer fee credit card with the lowest APR.
 Because as fees go down, rates tend to go up, and vice versa.
 So comparing only credit cards with no balance transfer fee or only zero percent balance transfer credit cards is ill-advised.
 Rather, you need to consider all of the following factors in combination: